TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-powerbi-connector.md

 Most users are able to resolve their Power BI connector issue using the steps below.

-### **PowerBI Desktop not connecting to Cosmos DB**
+### **Power BI Desktop not connecting to Cosmos DB**
-You may be using table api which is not yet supported with the powerbi desktop.
+You may be using Table API which is not yet supported with the Power BI desktop.
 Try to use the SQL API / Gremlin API to connect to Power BI.

 ## **Recommended Documents**